sanbooly/linkedin-skill-assessments-quizzes/adobe-illustrator/adobe-illustrator-quiz.md

 - [x] Round Cap
 - [ ] Align Stroke to Outside

+#### Q77.
+What happens if you group objects that are on different layers?

+○ All the objects will be placed in a new sublayer of the topmost layer of the selected objects.
+○ All the objects will remain on the current layers.
+○ The three layers will be merged into the topmost layer of the selected objects.
+◘ All the objects will be placed on the topmost layer of the selected objects.

 **Explanation:**
 From Youtube Channel: [How to Round End of Path (Line) in Illustrator](https://www.youtube.com/watch?v=UCQb-JTRIm4&t=92s)